© 2018 Imants Barušs

-September 13, 2017.
+September 11, 2018.
 A brief introduction to the professor's background in the study of consciousness.
 Orientation: course outline, schedule and homework questions, grading criteria, BACARQ, scoring manual for BACARQ; teaching content and skills, The Write Place as a resource for writing skills, importance of coming to class.
-Introduction: perspectives on consciousness; Hugo Munsterberg, Bernard Baars, Steven Harnad, William Lycan, Christof Koch; definitions of consciousness, failure of the equivalence between subjective consciousness2 and behavioural consciousness2, neurons, glial cells, astrocytes, the imitation game, the Turing Test, connection between self and others; anomalous phenomena as subject matter in psychology, debate about whether extraordinary claims require extraordinary evidence.
+Introduction: perspectives on consciousness, qualia, existential qualia; definitions of consciousness, refrigerator-light illusion, failure of the equivalence between subjective consciousness2 and behavioural consciousness2, neurons, glial cells, astrocytes, the imitation game, the Turing Test; question about whether extrasensory perception occurs, anomalous phenomena as subject matter in psychology, important point to realize is that just because someone can imagine how something could be explained (away) does not mean that that is a correct explanation, that evidence for such an explanation is also required.
 Writing of one-minute essays: "What are you looking forward to in this course?
 What do you dread about this course?"

 Groups Discussions of Question 4: "What is the nature of consciousness?"